Old Town is San Diego’s vibrant, historic center.

 Fun fact: The house as been featured on the Travel Channel’s Ghost Adventures and and episode of the The Haunting Of… on the Biography network.

-Despite being a huge chicken about ghosts and all of the haunted things, curiosity prevailed when I made my own visit there.
-There were no weird occurrences on my tour, but it certainly does give off some spooky vibes.
+Despite being a huge chicken about ghosts and all of the haunted things, curiosity prevailed when I made my visit there.
+There were no weird occurrences on my tour, but it gave off some spooky vibes.
+Read all about it in my Whaley House review.

-If you’re interested in a visit, check out their website, as their hours do change by season.
+If you’re interested in a visit, check out their website, as their hours change by season.
+This is a popular stop on Old Town Trolley Tours, too.

 Pick up some souvenirs at the Old Town shops.